aspenmesh/istio-vet/README.md

 version 0.2.12.
 Consider upgrading the sidecar proxy in the pod."
 ```

-## Running
+## Running Istio-Vet

-The official docker image is `quay.io/aspenmesh/istio-vet:master`

-Container image can be deployed in a kubernetes cluster or run locally.
+You can build and run Istio-Vet from this repo, or use the docker image (locally or from within in a kubernetes cluster).

+If you want to build Istio-Vet from this repo, please see the instructions for [Contributors.](https://github.com/aspenmesh/istio-vet#contributing)

+### Using Istio-Vet via Docker

+Instructions to run Istio-Vet from our official Docker Image:  `quay.io/aspenmesh/istio-vet:master`
-### Local
+#### Local

 When run locally, kube config for the kubernetes cluster needs to be mounted
 inside the container.